decal/werdlists/webapp-paths/index.md

 common-path-names: several of the files in this folder, sorted and uniqified
 cpan-module-paths: paths in CPAN (Comprehensive Perl Archive Network) modules
 dirb-vulns-paths: pathnames of all vulnerabilities scanned for by the dirb tool
+dirsearch-paths-list: `dict.txt` file packaged with the dirsearch tool
 drupal-path-names: path names typically found under web root of the _Drupal_ CMS
 falcon-jsp-paths: _FalconPathScan_ `.php` extensions changed to `.jsp`
 falcon-path-scan: The `paths.txt` file distributed with the _FalconPathScan_
+font-file-names: List of names for various OpenType and TrueType font files
 forcepoint-ink-files: file names for scanning custom extensions
 generic-path-names: general path names that could be used on any web server
 ibm-bea-paths: paths for both J2EE app servers IBM WebSphere and Oracle WebLogic